techidaily/site-facebook/source/_posts/decoding-hidden-constraints-of-facebook-connection-invites.md

  Neither you, nor your friend-to-be, can have more than 5,000 friends on Facebook.
 If one of you has crossed that limit, you can't send each other friend requests.

- If you have too many friends, consider[converting your account into a Facebook Page](https://www.makeuseof.com/tag/converting-facebook-profile-page-happens/) .
+ If you have too many friends, consider [converting your account into a Facebook Page](https://www.makeuseof.com/tag/converting-facebook-profile-page-happens/) .

 ### 5\.
 Facebook Blocked You From Sending Friend Requests

  This can happen if you send too many friend requests at once, have many unanswered friend requests, or if several people marked your requests as spam.

- According to[the Facebook Help Center](https://www.facebook.com/help/320587401313728?helpref=faq%5Fcontent) , Facebook cannot lift a block early, but fortunately, it's only temporary and will expire within a few days.
+ According to [the Facebook Help Center](https://www.facebook.com/help/320587401313728?helpref=faq%5Fcontent) , Facebook cannot lift a block early, but fortunately, it's only temporary and will expire within a few days.

 Follow our guidelines above to avoid this from happening again.